afanasiev-kirill/SummAIze/README.md

 ## 🚀 Features

-- Retrieve captions from Zoom, Teams, or YouTube videos 🎥
-- Generate a summary of the content based on user preferences 📝
+- Generates a summary of the content based on Youtube video or meeting transcript 📝
 - Select how brief the summary should be ⏳
 - Save time on missed lectures or get an idea of what was discussed in a meeting or video ⏰